Eve-ning/pattern-generator/README.md

 # Pattern Generator

-Program that generates patterns randomly
+Program that generates patterns randomly with configurable parameters

-Will probably add:
-- Changeable patterning difficulty
-- In console visualization of chart
-- Probably more stuff

-## Pattern Difficulty

-We will take the harder patterns and rate them "higher" so they appear less

-## Visualization

-Mostly just coding aesthetics
+See the wiki for more details: [Wiki](https://github.com/Eve-ning/pattern-generator/wiki)